M3WG/max-terra-game-engine/js/utility/README.md

-The `utility` namespace provides functions that would typically be provided by a framework or game engine.
+The `utility` namespace defines functions that would typically be provided by a framework or game engine.

 ```js
 /**